reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

     state with unrealistic conditions!*

 .. note::
-    In Reaktoro, the word *element* is used as a synonym of components of chemical species, and not necessarily chemical elements.
-Electric charge is, for example, an element, even though it is not a not a chemical element.
+    In Reaktoro, the word *element* is used as a synonym of *components* of chemical species, and not necessarily chemical elements.
+Electric charge is, for example, an element, even though it is not a chemical element.
 Thus, we say the ionic species CO\ :sub:`3`\ :sup:`2-` is composed of elements C, O, and Z, with coefficients 1, 3, and -2 respectively, where Z is the symbol we use to denote the electric charge element.